ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 key entity represents a different addressable key found in the Target Environment.
 There can be multiple key entities found in Evidence, but each reported key entity MUST describe a different key from the Target Environment.
-Two key entities may represent the same underlying cryptographic key (keys with the exact same value) but they must be different portions of the Target Environment's state.
+Two key entities may represent the same underlying cryptographic key (keys with the exact same value) but they must be different portions of the Target Environment.

-A key entity is composed of a set of claims relating to the cryptographic key.
+A key entity is composed of a collection of claims relating to the cryptographic key.
 At minimum, a key entity MUST report the claim "identifier" to uniquely identify this cryptographic key from any others found in the same Target Environment.

-A Verifier that encounters Evidence with multiple key entities referring to the same addressable key MUST reject the Evidence.
+A Verifier that detects Evidence with multiple key entities referring to the same addressable key MUST reject the Evidence.

 The following table lists the claims for a key entity defined